Hi coders, In this tutorial I will show the six steps of calling a Java class and method from a JSP page.

 Step 5: Call the Java Class and Method

-You can now use the Java class's methods within your JSP page as you have an object of it.
+You can now use the Java class's methods within your JSP page as we have an object for it.

 <%